Kevinlearynet/node-static-server-template/readme.md

 ## Setup

-1. Clone the repository to your machine: `git clone git@github.com:Kevinlearynet/node-static-server-template.git ~/Sites/node-static-server-template`
+1. Clone the repository to your machine: `git clone git@github.com:Kevinlearynet/node-static-server-template.git`
-1. Move into your install directory: `cd ~/Sites/node-static-server-template`
+1. Move into your install directory: `cd node-static-server-template`
 1. Install package dependencies: `npm install`

 ## Start the server